List of News and Information about holden on 4WheelsNews.com

 “The fact that they're no longer made here will cause some dissatisfaction and backlash but there'll still be a lot of people who like them," said Danny Samson, professor of management at Melbourne University.
 He remarked that Holden is a very well regarded brand, noting that there is “no way you'd want to throw it away."Read the entire article GM hopes Holden will endure in Australian market despite pullout

-Even though General Motors' Holden is ending its production in Australia in 2017, the brand will not see its demise soon.
-According to GM spokesman Greg Martin, GM plans to produce Holden-branded vehicles elsewhere and export them to Australia and New Zealand.
-GM will set up a new business in Australia that will take care of the sales, service and distribution of the vehicles as well as repair parts.
+According to GM spokesman Greg Martin, the US carmaker is planning to build Holden-branded vehicles elsewhere.
+Then, these Holden-branded vehicles will be exported to Australia and New Zealand.
+For this purpose, GM is planning to set up a new business in Australia that will take care of the sales, service as well as distribution of the Holden-branded vehicles and repair parts.

 General Motors Co.’s Holden unit has made a convincing argument why it should continually receive subsidies and assistance from the Australian government.
 Holden managing director Mike Devereux told the government’s Productivity Commission that A$150 million of annual subsidies ($136 million) result in A$33 billion of economic activity.